 - Sending reminder emails to follow up with your team regarding specific tasks and deadlines related to the document

-With SharePoint, you can also take some of the grunt work out of managing your own daily check-ins using Power Automate to set up workflows for managing task progress and sending follow-up reminders to your team.
+With SharePoint, you can also take some of the grunt work out of managing your daily check-ins using Power Automate to set up workflows for managing task progress and sending follow-up reminders to your team.

 2) Help Your Team Stay on Top of Easy-to-Forget Tasks

 Some employees may be more apt to ignore menial tasks like cleaning ticket boards or scheduling recurring meetings for the quarter.
-You can use tools like Microsoft Planner to track who is behind on their tasks, map efficiency and progress trends, and use this information to adjust how you engage with and motivate your team.
+You can use tools like Microsoft Planner to track who is behind on their jobs, map efficiency and progress trends, and use this information to adjust how you engage with and motivate your team.

 3) Recognize and Share Experiences with Your Team